Flavor & Ingredient Tips

 - 1 large egg

-- 1 cup milk (dairy or dairy-free alternative)
+- 1 cup milk, dairy or unsweetened dairy-free alternative

 - 1 tablespoon maple syrup or honey